zenomt/webid-auth-protocol/README.md

 ### WebID-OIDC Proof of Possession Operation

-The agent determines to use the WebID-OIDC POP method.
+The agent recognizes availability of the WebID-OIDC POP method (including scopes `webid` and `openid` and the `token_pop_endpoint`) and determines to use this method.

-It is assumed that the agent already possesses a valid `id_token` from the user's OP (including a `cnf` confirmation claim), and the private key material corresponding to the public key in the `cnf` claim.
+It is assumed that the agent already possesses a valid and current `id_token` from the user's OP (including a `cnf` confirmation claim), and the private key material corresponding to the public key in the `cnf` claim.

-The agent creates a new *proof-token* as described above, setting its `aud` claim to the absolute URI of the original request, the `nonce` claim to the `nonce` parameter from the `WWW-Authenticate` response header, the `id_token` claim to its `id_token` from above, and signing it with the private keying material associated with the `cnf` claim of its `id_token`.
+The agent creates a new *proof-token* as described above, setting its `aud` claim to the absolute URI of the original request, the `nonce` claim to the `nonce` parameter from the `WWW-Authenticate` response header, the `token` claim to its `id_token` from above, including any [App Authorizations][app-auth], and signing it with the private keying material associated with the `cnf` claim of its `id_token`.

 The agent sends a request to the `token_pop_endpoint` URI, including the *proof-token*, and if using the redirect response mode, a `redirect_uri` and